richgel999/fpng/README.md

 Benchmarks using the included fpng_test tool, MSVC 2019, on a Xeon E5-2690 3.00 GHz

+fpng's compressor places a special private ancillary chunk in its output files, which other PNG decompressors will ignore.
+The decompressor uses this chunk to determine if the file was written by fpng (enabling fast decompression).
+This chunk's definition is [here](https://github.com/richgel999/fpng/wiki/fdEC-PNG-chunk-definition).

 ## Low-level description

 fpng's compressor uses a custom image aware pixel-wise Deflate compressor which was optimized for simplicity over high ratios.
 The "parser" only supports RLE matches using a match distance of 3/4 bytes, all literals (except the PNG filter bytes) are output in groups of 3 or 4, all matches are multiples of 3/4 bytes, and it only utilizes a single dynamic Huffman block within a single PNG IDAT chunk.
 It utilizes 64-bit registers and exploits unaligned little endian reads/writes.
 (On big endian CPU's it'll use 32/64bpp byteswaps.)